 The pion matrix element can be obtained from lattice simulations by fitting the pseudoscalar-pseudoscalar current to the functional form

 for sufficiently large separations $x_{0}$, where $x\equiv(x_0, x_1)$.
 For the pion decay constant we additionally need the axial-pseudoscalar current,

 We have computed both quantities for the same simulation parameters as those reported in Sec.~\ref{eq:windings:mpi-dependence-m}.
 In Fig.~\ref{fig:Fpi} (left) we show the results for the pion decay constant $F_{\pi}$ as a function $M_{\pi} / \mu$, and find that the chiral limit extrapolation of the simulations at coupling values $\beta=\{ 4,5,6 \}$ seem to support the sine-Gordon prediction, $F_{\pi}^{\text{SG}}$, corresponding to the dashed line, as opposed to the prediction coming from the Witten--Veneziano relation, depicted as a solid line.
-In Fig.~\ref{fig:Fpi} (right) we show a tentative continuum extrapolation of these chiral limit extrapolations, along the continuum extrapolation from the data in Ref.~\cite{Castellanos:2023rdw} As we can see, the values of the coupling considered in both studies are rather large in order for a reliable extrapolation to be feasible, as cutoff effects might not be negligible.\footnote{Furthermore, it is worth remarking that the work in in Ref.~\cite{Castellanos:2023rdw} extracted $F_{\pi}$ using an analytic expression for the residual pion mass in the $\delta$-regime which is in principle valid for dimension $D \geq 3$.} Further simulations beyond $\beta=6$ will be necessary in order to perform a reliable continuum extrapolation, but our results are in clear tension with those of Ref.~\cite{Castellanos:2023rdw}.
+In Fig.~\ref{fig:Fpi} (right) we show the lattice spacing dependence of these chiral extrapolations, along with the results obtained in Ref.~\cite{Castellanos:2023rdw}.
+As we can see, the values of the coupling considered in both studies are rather large in order for a reliable continuum extrapolation to be feasible, as cutoff effects might not be negligible.\footnote{Furthermore, it is worth remarking that the work in Ref.~\cite{Castellanos:2023rdw} extracted $F_{\pi}$ using an analytic expression for the residual pion mass in the $\delta$-regime which is in principle valid only for dimension $D \geq 3$.} Further simulations beyond $\beta=6$ will be necessary in order to perform a reliable continuum extrapolation, but our results are in clear tension with those of Ref.~\cite{Castellanos:2023rdw}.